 If you have tiny children, do not stress buying lots of expensive presents as they are too young to remember Christmas or understand gift-giving.

 You should explain to other family members that you have not given gifts this year as your priority is to stay out of debt.

 With older children focus on trying to afford one present they have asked for, or promise to buy it for them in the January sales when you have more money.

 Try to focus on being together as a family and spending quality time together.

-If you’re struggling to get organised this Christmas follow our free Christmas cleaning and organising planner here, just jump in where you can and get ahead of your Christmas planning!
+If you’re struggling to get organized this Christmas, follow our free Christmas cleaning and organizing planner here.
+Just jump in where you can and get ahead of your Christmas planning!